orca-zhang/orca-zhang/README.md

   </a>
 </p>

 > This is a Beef Wellington I learned to make in 2022.
-My small dream is to open a Wuxi snack shop, selling bubble wontons, small steamed buns, yulan cakes, hot and sour soup, and Suzhou-style noodles.
+My small dream is to open a Wuxi snack shop, selling bubble wontons, small steamed buns, magnolia cakes, hot and sour soup, and Suzhou-style noodles.

 - 🐋\[[orcas](https://github.com/orcastor)\] 🗄️Lightweight NAS solution that is smarter and more modern. **(WIP)**
   - 💸 Low cost: 3D print hot-swappable backplane reduce costs to 25%, ultra-high-performance system only costs ¥745.6 (without disk), 3\~18TB PMR storage only costs ¥1225.6\~3115.6